my0373/photostamp/Readme.md

 # Image Watermarking Tool

-This tool processes images by adding a diagonal orange watermark containing their relative path and filename.
-It uses Python and ImageMagick.
+This tool processes images by adding a watermark containing their relative path and filename at the top of the image.
+It uses Python and ImageMagick 7.

+While it can be run directly as a Python script, I've packaged it using a Fedora container image to ensure imagemagick (the correct version) is installed with the correct version of Python.

+I've created this to help me to create proof images for some volunteering I do for the [Team Bath AS swimming club](https://uk.gomotionapp.com/team/reczzasuk/page/home).

 ## Example output
 ### Unprocessed image